GovTechSG/techpass-user-docs/docs/transition-passwordless.md

 If you are using **other software token authenticators** like Authy or Google Authenticator, continue with [Step 1](#step-1-open-my-account-in-techpass-portal) to transition to use Microsoft Authenticator for passwordless sign-in.

-?> Azure Passwordless authentication **do not support the use of 3rd-party authenticators** like Authy or Google Authenticator.
-Hence, the need to transition to Microsoft Authenticator.<br><br>Raise a [ticket](https://go.gov.sg/seed-techpass-support) with us if you have legitimate reasons where you cannot use Microsoft Authenticator to secure your identity.
-Eg. security-related (you cannot bring mobile phone into the work premises)
+?> Azure Passwordless authentication **does not support 3rd-party authenticators** like Authy or Google Authenticator.
+Hence, you need to transition to Microsoft Authenticator.<br><br>Raise a [ticket](https://go.gov.sg/seed-techpass-support) with us if you have legitimate reasons why you cannot use Microsoft Authenticator to secure your identity (e.g., security-related restrictions where you cannot bring a mobile phone into the work premises).

 ## Step 1: Open My Account in TechPass Portal